lverweijen/littletree/README.md

 - [bigtree](https://github.com/kayjan/bigtree) - Similar to anytree, but has more features.
 - [itertree](https://github.com/BR1py/itertree) - Has many features and is fast, but its design is complex.
 - [treelib](https://github.com/caesar0301/treelib) - Puts all nodes of a tree into a single flat dict.
+- [networkx](https://networkx.org/) - A tree is a special kind of graph